yellowmessenger/documentation/docs/platform_concepts/inbox/inbox.md

 2. On **Users** tab, click **+Invite users**.
 3. Enter **email ID** and from the Access control dropdown menu select **Inbox (Agent)** and click **Invite**.

-> Follow the same to add Inbox (Admin) access.
+    - Follow the same to add Inbox (Admin) access.

 ![](https://i.imgur.com/n5E7zhY.png)

-4. Supervisor role can be added for agents.
+4. **Supervisor** role can be added for agents.
     - You can make your agents supervisors to a group where they can monitor & supervise the group's incoming chats as well as the agents.
     - While you share inbox agent access, you will get an additional option to make them supervisor for a group.
-    - From the dropdown, select the group that you want them to be a supervisor for.
+    - From the dropdown, select the group that you want them to be a supervisor.
     - Click [here](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/team/groups) to configure a group.

 <img src="https://i.imgur.com/RNsGTzx.png" alt="drawing" width="60%"/>